 Cubbies and baskets are great storage ideas for small items like mittens and caps.
 Label each of them accordingly, and now you have neat storage for all your stuff with ease of access.

-For coats and bags, hooks are a favorite because it’s an easy access kind of storage.
 It’s a great idea if you have a wide wall area or if you don’t have a lot of items to hang.

 If you think hooks won’t be able to accommodate all the jackets and bags everybody is regularly using, use rods and hangers — just like a closet!
 The DIY Nurse shows you how to transform a space into a wonderful mudroom as shown in the first image.

 And of course, it will help to divide the mudroom so that each and everyone in the family has his/her own station.
 This way, belongings aren’t mixed up or misplaced.
 Plus you don’t have to be bothered no matter how disorganized they are as long as they keep it to their stations! 😉